apache/incubator-graphar/docs/user-guide/file-format.rst

 - the version of GraphAr.

 .. note::
-   Please note that GraphAr supports to store multiple types of adjLists for a group of edges at the same time, e.g., a group of edges could be accessed in both CSR and CSC way, if there are two copies (one is **ordered_by_source** and the other is **ordered_by_dest**) of data exist in GraphAr.
+   Please note that GraphAr supports the storage of multiple types of adjLists for a given group of edges, e.g., a group of edges could be accessed in both CSR and CSC way when two copies (one is **ordered_by_source** and the other is **ordered_by_dest**) of the relevant data are present in GraphAr.

 See also `Gar Information Files <getting-started.html#gar-information-files>`_ for an example.

 Data files
 ``````````
-As described earlier, each logical vertex/edge table is divided into multiple physical tables, and the physical tables will be stored in a file of one of the following formats:
+As previously mentioned, each logical vertex/edge table is divided into multiple physical tables stored in one of the following file formats:

 - `Apache ORC <https://orc.apache.org/>`_
 - `Apache Parquet <https://parquet.apache.org/>`_